Why a Packing Order Matters

 - Most books and magazines

-- Spare bedding and towels beyond what is in current use
+- Spare bedding and towels beyond what’s in current use

 - Anything on shelves or in display cabinets